Jubair-nsu1/Buy-and-Sell-application/README.md

 4. After that I created the React application that utilizes Apollo Client to interact with the GraphQL server and handle user authentication.

 5. The registration and login functionality was implemented by sending GraphQL mutations to create and authenticate users, and storing user data in local storage.

-6. Error handling and form validation for user input.

 </br></br>